Orthopedic Casts, Braces and Splints

 -

 Functional cast-braces are considered medically necessary after a fracture or surgery.
 These have become the standard brace for certain fractures, including tibial-femoral fractures.
 The functional cast-brace is used following a short period of standard fracture treatment using a non-weight bearing or partial weight-bearing cast, or immediately following surgery.
 It allows protected weight bearing, and motion of the joints above and below the fracture.
 The joints are moved earlier, contractures are prevented, and early healing is effected due to the weight bearing.
-Functional cast-braces are considered experimental and investigational for other indications because their effectiveness for indications other than the one listed above has not been established.
+Functional cast-braces are considered experimental, investigational, or unproven for other indications because their effectiveness for indications other than the one listed above has not been established.

 Examples: Patellar tendon bearing (PTB) cast brace, PTB fracture brace, MAFO (molded ankle-foot orthosis) fracture brace with pelvic band, Achilles tendon hinged brace